 There are lots of ways for students to secure some income and financial support both before and during their time at Deakin.

-Studying part-time or off campus often gives students more time to devote to paid work and also reduces transport costs.
+Part-time or cloud (online) study often gives students more time to devote to paid work and also reduces transport costs.
 Alternatively, taking some time away from study to work and save is often a good strategy.
 This is referred to as 'deferring' if students take some time off prior to commencing their degree, or 'intermitting' if they start their degree and then take a break later.